Beyond-jQuery/book/manuscript/events.md

 <button onclick="handleButtonClick()">click me</button>
 ~~~~~~~

 There are a couple problems with the above approach.
 First, this requires a global `handleButtonClick` function.
 If you have a number of buttons or other elements that require specific click handler functions, you will end with a cluttered and messy global namespace.
-Global variables and functions should always be avoided to prevent conflicts and unnecessary access to internal logic.
+Global variables and functions should always be avoided to prevent conflicts and uncontrolled access to internal logic.
 This type of inline event handler is a step in the wrong direction for that reason.

-A second reason this is bad - it requires mixing your JavaScript and HTML in the same file.
+A second reason why this is bad - it requires mixing your JavaScript and HTML in the same file.
 Generally speaking, this is discouraged as it goes against the principle of separation of concerns.
 That is, HTML belongs in HTML files and JavaScript belongs in JavaScript files.
 This isolates the code such that changes are potentially less risky, and caching is improved as changes to JavaScript do not invalidate the markup files, and vice versa.

 Another way to register for the same click event requires attaching a handler function to the element's corresponding event property: